Buyer checklist

 Is pricing predictable?

-Check included renders, overage, spend caps, and whether key workflow features are included.
+Check the included render allowance, spend controls, plan-change path, and whether key workflow features are included.

 Can you review before sharing?